taishi-i/awesome-ChatGPT-repositories/README.md

  * [minds](https://github.com/dosco/minds) - MindsJS - Build AI powered workflows easily
  * [text2sql](https://github.com/ramiawar/text2sql) - Small project to use LLMs with context for SQL generation
  * [FreedomGPT](https://github.com/ohmplatform/freedomgpt) - This codebase is for a React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface (based on Alpaca Lora)
+ * [chart-gpt](https://github.com/whoiskatrin/chart-gpt) - AI tool to build charts based on text input
+ * [code-narrator](https://github.com/ingig/code-narrator) - Self documenting tool using GPT4.
+It also can document your project
  * [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp) - Locally run an Instruction-Tuned Chat-Style LLM
  * [ChatARKit](https://github.com/trzy/chatarkit) - Using ChatGPT to create AR experiences with natural language.
  * [alpaca.cpp](https://github.com/rupeshs/alpaca.cpp) - Locally run an Instruction-Tuned Chat-Style LLM (Android/Linux/Windows/Mac)